Azure Service Fabric

 Focus on building applications and business logic, and let Azure solve the hard distributed systems problems such as reliability, scalability, management, and latency.
-Service Fabric is the foundational technology powering core Azure infrastructure as well as other Microsoft services such as Skype for Business, Intune, Azure Event Hubs, Azure Data Factory, Azure Cosmos DB, Azure SQL Database, Dynamics 365, and Cortana.
+Service Fabric is an open source project and it powers core Azure infrastructure as well as other Microsoft services such as Skype for Business, Intune, Azure Event Hubs, Azure Data Factory, Azure Cosmos DB, Azure SQL Database, Dynamics 365, and Cortana.
 Designed to deliver highly available and durable services at cloud-scale, Azure Service Fabric intrinsically understands the available infrastructure and resource needs of applications, enabling automatic scale, rolling upgrades, and self-healing from faults when they occur.

 What our customers are saying

 "Service Fabric allowed us to focus on the key features of EcoStruxure.io, rather than building a distributed microservices architecture."

 "With Service Fabric, we can perform a rolling upgrade of our system with no downtime.
 It will roll back to the previous version if there is an error."

 "We love the pristine and predictable environments provided by Windows Server Containers.
 Service Fabric brings us a safe and consistent deployment strategy that maximizes uptime.
 The marriage of the two in Microsoft Azure gives us unlimited potential."

 "When we started the Citrix Identity Platform, we wanted to try something different and thought a pure microservice model may keep us more honest.
 The goal was to make the platform truly CI/CD, and that’s exactly what we were able to do because of Service Fabric."

 Simplify building and managing microservice applications